Cade Cowell: Guadalajara

 After weeks of speculation, Cowell joined Liga MX club Guadalajara on a permanent transfer on January 15, 2024.
 Because of Guadalajara's historic policy of signing only Mexican players, Cowell had to complete the bureaucratic process to acquire Mexican citizenship through his mother before signing for the team.
+On February 8, 2024, Cowell scored his first two goals for Chivas in a 3–1 victory over Forge FC, in a CONCACAF Champions League match.
+On February 24, 2024, Cowell scored his first goal in Liga MX with Chivas in a 3–1 victory over Pumas UNAM.

+Loan to New York Red Bulls

+On December 17, 2025, the New York Red Bulls acquired Cowell on a one-year loan deal, with an option to make it a permanent transfer.
+Cowell expressed the hope that the move would see him make the United States national team for the 2026 FIFA World Cup as he said that he didn't fit Guadalajara's play style.

 International career

 U.S. youth teams

 Cowell was named to the United States national under-17 team for the 2018 Four Nations Tournament and scored his first international goal against Chile.
 The next spring, he was on the roster for the under-16 roster for the UEFA development tournament in Prague, Czech Republic.
 He was invited to the under-23 Olympic qualifying camp in January 2021 and was on the preliminary roster for both the under-23 Olympic squad in 2021.

 In November 2021, Cowell was named to the United States national under-20 team for the 2021 Revelations Cup.

 In the 2023 FIFA U-20 World Cup, Cowell led the United States under-20 team by scoring three goals in the group stage of the tournament en route to a Group B victory.